SAFE-SQL: Self-Augmented In-Context Learning with Fine-grained Example Selection for Text-to-SQL

 \section{Conclusion}

-In this paper, we introduce SAFE-SQL, a novel unsupervised framework designed to improve Text-to-SQL execution accuracy by generating and filtering self-augmented examples.
-Through extensive experiments, we show that fine-grained example generation, and optimal threshold filtering contribute to the overall performance increase.
-Specifically, our method achieves state-of-the-art results, with notable improvements over ablated versions, highlighting the importance of these modules in generating accurate and semantically valid SQL queries.
-Our findings underscore the capability of large language models when carefully structured and enhanced, to address complex Text-to-SQL tasks.
+We introduce SAFE-SQL, a novel unsupervised framework designed for Text-to-SQL.
+SAFE-SQL generates and filters high-quality self-augmented examples for in-context learning.
+Extensive experiments demonstrated that both the fine-grained example generation process and optimal threshold filtering contribute significantly to performance gains.
+Our method achieves state-of-the-art results, showing notable improvements over ablated versions and excelling particularly in challenging extra hard and unseen scenarios.